Back to Case Studies

 Context

-The project focused on female-headed households in Mongu and Kasama, where the research team had rich narrative material but needed a faster way to extract, structure, and reuse evidence across a multi-theme study.
+The project supported a UNICEF report focused on female-headed households in Mongu and Kasama, where the research team had rich narrative material but needed a faster way to extract, structure, and reuse evidence across a multi-theme study.
 The engagement ran for three months and had to support credible reporting inside a review-heavy environment.

 The work had to speed up analysis without weakening evidence quality.
 Each case needed to map to the same schema, outputs had to stay traceable back to the source material, and the workflow had to be practical for a spreadsheet-based team rather than built around specialist tools only analysts could run.